ltribolet/poster/docs/README.md

 Album can be private, kinda public (not listed but if you have the url you can access it), public.

 Album can be downloaded or not.
+On first upon request to download it would make a zip archive with a delimited lifetime (possibility to change in global preferences, maybe per album ?).

 ## smart albums